b-cubed-eu/documentation/index.md

 <span class="fs-5">[Workflows](/Workflow.html){: .btn .btn-green .mr-8 }</span>
 <span class="fs-5">[Guidance & Best Practices](/BestPractice.html){: .btn .btn-green .mr-8 }</span>

 We are excited to introduce you to the official documentation website for the B-Cubed project - your gateway to unlocking the full potential of data cubes.

-The website will contain comprehensive explanations of the available APIs (Application Programming Interfaces), making it easier for users to integrate the toolbox with external systems and services.
-Special attention will be given to maintaining the B-Cubed toolbox's cloud-agnostic nature.
-Detailed guidelines will be provided for utilizing occurrence cubes on various cloud platforms.
+This website contains comprehensive explanations of the available APIs (Application Programming Interfaces), making it easier for users to integrate the B-Cubed toolbox with external systems and services.
+Particular emphasis is placed on maintaining the toolbox's cloud-agnostic nature.
+Detailed guidelines are provided to facilitate the utilization of occurrence cubes on various cloud platforms.

-Furthermore, the documentation will cover the integration of species occurrence cubes with existing environmental layers hosted on different cloud providers.
+Moreover, the documentation covers the integration of species occurrence cubes with existing environmental layers hosted on different cloud providers.
 Valuable insights from work packages WP4-6 will be incorporated into practical workflows, showcasing how to employ occurrence cubes for specific data outputs.